Siamese Algae Eater: Care, Tank Setup, Tank Mates, Diet, Breeding, etc.

 Siamese Flying fox

 Another thing you can do to find out the difference is to check the coloration and pattern.
 Siamese flying fox has a smooth black strip on the back of their body stretching till the start of their tail fin.
-In contrast, the black strips on Algae Eaters are not uniform and reach till the end of the tail fin.
+In contrast, the black strips on Algae Eaters are not uniform and reach the end of the tail fin.

 Siamese Algae Eater Tank Conditions and Habitat

 In these waters, the flow is light, and the water is slightly acidic.
-The bottom surface of these water bodies is covered in heavy plantation, logs, and rocks.
+The bottom surface of these water bodies is covered in heavy plantations, logs, and rocks.
 They provide food and shelter to them.
 These conditions match the preferences of their close relative, Asian Carp.

-They are bottom dwellers, so they spend most of their time either in hiding or in searching for food in their known corners.
+They are bottom dwellers, so they spend most of their time either in hiding or searching for food in their known corners.
 The water conditions needed for them to make the tank comfortable for them are as follows:

-Tank Setup Heavily planted freshwater aquarium
+Tank SetupHeavily planted freshwater aquarium

-Minimum Tank Size 20 Gallons per fish
+Minimum Tank Size20 Gallons per fish

-pH 6.5 and 7.0
+pH6.5 and 7.0

 Another thing to keep in mind is to close the tank lid firmly.
 Siamese fishes are bottom dwellers but are quite active as well.
-Jumping out of water in excitement is not something that will surprise you.
+Jumping out of the water in excitement is not something that will surprise you.

 Siamese Algae Eater Tank Mates